JaneMoroz/Best-Pizza-Restaurant/README.md

 - [x] **Filter** menu items by category or type
 - [x] **Sort** menu items by name or price
 - [x] "Pay" with Stripe

+## 🧪🐙 Tests

+Tests were done using jest and react-testing-library.
+To see the tests run the following command:

+### `npm run test`

 ## 📃 Available Scripts